By State

 How Quit Claim Deeds Work

-A quit claim deed releases an individual’s interest in property and conveys it to a grantee.
-This type of conveyance does not guarantee the quality of the property title or that the grantor even has a valid claim to ownership.
+A quit claim deed does nothing more than release whatever interest an individual (the grantor) has in real estate and transfer it to a grantee.
+This type of conveyance does not guarantee that the property title is clean (i.e., no liens or encumbrances) or that the grantor has the right to transfer title in the first place.

 Because of the inherent risk involved, a quit claim deed is generally used between parties with an established level of trust, such as family members or divorcing spouses.